Why do I need an Agency? Can’t I just find my own Surrogate?

 Founder & Program Director, Frank Golden is your main point of contact.
 Unlike other agencies with a large staff and numerous departments to speak with, he has created a warm and inviting experience free of bureaucracy.
 Frank works directly with the Intended Parents, Surrogate, and attorneys to create a fair and suitable arrangement between all parties involved, while protecting everyone’s rights.
 He acts as your personal concierge throughout the entire journey.
 Everyone going through the program has Frank’s personal cell phone number and will always have 100% access to him and his staff 24/7.

 Frank Golden sets the bar very high to create world-class service in the surrogacy community.
-We invite you to call him today and schedule a free consultation.
+We invite you to call him today and schedule a consultation.
 You won’t be disappointed!

 Do you have any licensing or accreditation?